PH 203 : General Physics III

 Course Description

 Studies periodic behavior and topics from modern physics.
-Builds on concepts from previous terms and considers the physics of periodic motion, mechanical waves, wave interference, standing waves, acoustic waves, electromagnetic waves, geometric optics, diffractions and topics from special relativity to quantum mechanics.
+Builds on concepts from previous terms and considers the physics of periodic motion, mechanical waves, wave interference, standing waves, acoustic waves, electromagnetic waves, geometric optics, diffraction and topics from special relativity to quantum mechanics.
 Lab includes basic optical experiences along with a long-term project to affirm student abilities to integrate investigative lab concepts from previous terms.
 Meets the basic requirements for many pre-health and life science programs.
 Should be taken in sequence.

 Course learning outcomes